Gabriel (missile): Blue Spear

-In October 2021, it was announced that the Estonian Defence Forces had purchased the Blue Spear missile system with a maximum range of 290 km (flight profile not mentioned).
+An 8x8 truck-mounted variant was made for the Estonian Defence Forces was delivered in 2021.
+The missile has a hardened casing for the radar seeker, guidance system and warhead which would allow increased survivability against close-in weapon systems (CIWS) gun rounds and air-defence artillery.
+It has a maximum range of 290 km (flight profile not mentioned).
 The cost of each missile is about $5 million.
-On 13 May 2022, it was reported that Israel had given permission to Estonia to give Ukraine one Blue Spear 5G SSM rocket which both nations later claimed are false.
+On 13 May 2022, reports that Israel had consented for Estonia to give Ukraine one Blue Spear 5G SSM rocket were confirmed false.

-As part of the class's mid-life upgrade from 2028, ST Engineering will install the Blue Spear missile on the Republic of Singapore Navy's six Formidable-class frigates as a replacement for the American Harpoon missile.
+As part of the class's mid-life upgrade from 2028, ST Engineering will install the Blue Spear missile on the Republic of Singapore Navy's six s as a replacement for the American Harpoon missile.
+Blue Spear has also been chosen for the Victory-class MRCV.
+Janes has reported that the locally produced Singaporean non-export model of the Blue Spear has a striking range of 320km.
+There could also be other variations to other specifications such as warhead size, electronics, speed, etc.